qiskit-community/qiskit-metal/README.md

 - **QComponent**: Base class for all components in the design.
 - **QRoute**: Specialized class for managing connections between components.
 - **BaseQubit**: Represents foundational qubit structures used in circuit designs.

-### GUI
-The **GUI** module provides tools for user-friendly interaction with Qiskit Metal:
-- **MetalGUI**: The primary graphical interface for managing designs and visualizations.
-- **ElementsWindow**: Displays available circuit elements.
-- **NetListWindow**: Shows the connections between components.
-- **ComponentWidget**: Offers detailed views and controls for individual components.
-- **QTableView_AllComponents**: Lists all components in the design.
-- **QTreeView_Options**: Presents configuration options in a tree structure.
-- **QTextEditLogger**: Logs activities and messages for troubleshooting and feedback.

 ### Renderers
 The **Renderers** module facilitates exporting designs to external tools for electromagnetic simulation and layout rendering: